 Breakfast should account for 25 to 30 percent of an average person’s daily caloric intake.
-For those shopping for packaged breakfast foods, be sure to read the labels – in the US, studies show that sugar-free food can actually trigger the same response from your body that sugar does or a loaf simply labelled “wheat bread” could be an enriched product, stripped of bran and fiber.
+For those shopping for packaged breakfast foods, be sure to read the labels – in the US, studies show that sugar-free food can actually trigger the same response from your body that sugar does, or a loaf simply labeled “wheat bread” could be an enriched product, stripped of bran and fiber.

 Poha – Calorie count 241

 Eating poha regularly can prevent iron deficiency or anemia, as it contains 20 mg of iron in every 100g raw rice flakes.
 It’s a high carb, low gluten meal.